Exploring 3 Architectural Approaches to Marketing Techstacks for $25m–$2b eCommerce

 Even after seven years of working with marketing tools at Datacop, we believe there's still untapped potential in what this platform can offer the eCommerce market.

-For a deeper understanding of the full capabilities of the limitless tech stack, including components outside of Bloomreach Engagement, please refer to this article where we break down each tool’s function.
+For a deeper understanding of the full capabilities of the consolidated tech stack, including components outside of Bloomreach Engagement, please refer to this article where we break down each tool’s function.

 The main reason an eCommerce company might choose standalone platforms for each function is the belief that they’re selecting "best-in-breed" tools for specific tasks like email marketing, website personalization, and more.

-While this logic is understandable, in our experience, this approach falls short compared to the Limitless Tech Stack, and here are two key reasons why:
+While this logic is understandable, in our experience, this approach falls short compared to the Consolidated Tech Stack, and here are two key reasons why:

 Limited Flexibility: Standalone platforms with a narrow focus tend to offer far less flexibility.
 While we can’t generalize for every tool on the market, most of the standalone marketing tools we’ve worked with provided minimal customization options.
 As a result, you're often stuck with rigid, templated solutions that are difficult—or even impossible—to adjust, severely limiting what you can achieve.